Revanth-123456/airlinemanagementsystem/README.md

 👉 Now your project knows where the libraries are.

-# Step 4: Go to Mysql and do what I gave in Database
+# Step 4: Go to Mysql and do what I gave in Database file

 # Step 5: Set Main Class